Malaysia International Trade and Exhibition Centre: Transportation

 The centre will be served by the future Dutamas MRT station on the MRT Circle Line, which would also cover the KL Metropolis district.

 The nearby bus routes are Rapid KL bus route 851 (from Pasar Seni) and MRT feeder bus route T821 (from MRT Semantan) with walking distance from MATRADE bus stop in Jalan Sultan Haji Ahmad Shah.
 However, these bus services are limited to weekdays only.
 The Go KL City Bus Magenta line (from MRT Jinjang and KTM Segambut) which is available every day, also serves MITEC.

 Certain events, such as MATTA Fair, provide free shuttle services, from KL Sentral or LRT PWTC to MITEC.

+MATTA FAIR

+MATTA Fair 2026 - Kuala Lumpur will be held from 3rd - 5th April 2026 at Malaysia International Trade & Exhibition Centre (MITEC) in Kuala Lumpur, Malaysia.